 If you don't have your copy of the Provider Directory, you can request a copy from our member experience team (phone numbers are printed on the back cover of this booklet).
 You may ask our member experience team for more information about our in-network providers, including their qualifications.
-You can also see the Provider Directory on our website at networkhealth.com/find-a-doctor.
-Both our member experience team and the website can give you the most up-to-date information about changes to our in-network providers.
+You can also see the Provider Directory on our website at network provider Directory on our in-network providers.